Subscribe to get access

 BOSTON and WASHINGTON, Sept.
-11, 2017 /PRNewswire-USNewswire/ — The U.S. solar market continued its years-long expansion in the second quarter of 2017 as the industry installed 2,387 megawatts (MW) of solar photovoltaics (PV), the largest total in a second quarter to date.
+11, 2017 /PRNewswire-USNewswire/ — The U.S. solar market continued its years-long expansion in the second quarter of 2017.
+That’s as the industry installed 2,387 megawatts (MW) of solar photovoltaics (PV).
+For that’s the largest total in a second quarter to date.

 FIGURE: U.S. Quarterly PV Installations Q1 2012-Q2 2017.
 Source: GTM Research / SEIA U.S. Solar Market Insight Report, Q3 2017

-That was also driven in large part by favorable time-of-use rates in California, expiring incentives in Massachusetts, and a record-breaking quarter in New York, where a number of remote, net metered projects were completed.
+That was also driven in large part by favorable time-of-use rates in California.
+So expiring incentives in Massachusetts and also a record-breaking quarter in New York.
+All where a number of remote, net metered projects were completed.

-Joining those states in the top 10 for additions in Q2 were long-time solar leaders such as Arizona, Nevada and North Carolina, as well as surprises like Minnesota and Mississippi, which had the 5th and 9th largest markets in the quarter.
+Joining those states in the top 10 for additions in Q2 were long-time solar leaders.
+That’s such as Arizona, Nevada and North Carolina.
+In addition and as well as surprises like Minnesota and Mississippi.
+All which had the 5th and 9th largest markets in the quarter.

 The report forecast that the solar industry will add 12.4 GW of new capacity this year, down slightly from GTM Research’s previous forecast of 12.6 GW.

-Celebrating its 43rd anniversary in 2017, the Solar Energy Industries Association® is the national trade association of the U.S. solar energy industry, which now employs more than 260,000 Americans.
+Celebrating its 43rd anniversary in 2017, the Solar Energy Industries Association® is the national trade association of the U.S. solar energy industry.
+All which now employs more than 260,000 Americans.
 Through advocacy and education, SEIA® is building a strong solar industry to power America.
-SEIA works with its 1,000 member companies to build jobs and diversity, champion the use of cost-competitive solar in America, remove market barriers and educate the public on the benefits of solar energy.
+SEIA also works with its 1,000 member companies to build jobs and diversity.
+In addition, champion the use of cost-competitive solar in America.
+I mean remove market barriers and educate the public on the benefits of solar energy.
 Visit SEIA online at www.seia.org.